 Most experts would agree that if exercise came in a pill, it'd be the most beneficial and widely prescribed medicine ever developed.
 Have you exercised today?
 Too bored to even move?
 Why not slide a few minutes of exercise intervals into an otherwise sedentary day?
-Most people have enough spare time to watch hours of TV, browse reddit, and take a daily 'Hollywood' shower.
-We all have ample time yet we chafe at the thought of exercising.
+Most people have enough spare time to watch hours of TV, browse Reddit, and take a daily 'Hollywood' shower.
+We all have ample time, yet we chafe at the thought of exercising.
 For some, it becomes a monumental mental hurdle.
-But as my dad used to say, "If you don't have your health you have nothing".
+But as my dad used to say, "If you don't have your health, you have nothing."
 I'm going to show you how to micro-dose exercise throughout your day.
 It is a fast and emotionally painless way to sneak in fitness when time is limited.
 Plus the data shows it can be just as effective and in some cases even more so than one long bout of exercise.

 I'm sure you've heard about the benefits of meditation.
-Like exercise it is something I strive to do regularly.
+Like exercise, it is something I strive to do regularly.
 Frequently I don't have the time or, if I'm being honest, the desire to do a full meditation.
-Therefore I will do only 1 or 2 minute on some days.
+Therefore I will do only 1 or 2 minutes on some days.
 It is better than nothing.
 This is objectively true for me.
-I enjoy exercise, so it's not hard for me to find the time to do it 4 or 5 days per week.
+I enjoy exercise, so it's not hard to find the time to do it 4 or 5 days per week.
 You may not be such a person.
 I'm here to tell you that a little exercise is better than none.
 And perhaps doing small chunks throughout the day will make it easier to stomach.
 Here is what I am proposing: Take 2 or 3 little breaks during your day and spend 5 or 10 minutes micro-dosing movement.
-The workout does not even have to resemble traditional training so long as you get your heart rate up.
+The workout does not have to resemble traditional training so long as you get your heart rate up.

-According to the latest evidence based science, not only do multiple short sessions of exercise generally provide the same health and fitness benefits as a comparable amount of exercise completed in one uninterrupted workout, but by some measures, the briefer bouts are better.
+According to the latest evidence-based science, not only do multiple short sessions of exercise generally provide the same health and fitness benefits as a comparable amount of exercise completed in one uninterrupted workout, but by some measures, the briefer bouts are better.
 This 2012 study published in the Medicine and Science in Sport and Exercise found "three 10-min aerobic exercise sessions spread out can be an effective exercise alternative to continuous exercise for cardiovascular risk reduction in this population."
 Three 10-minute fast paced walks spaced throughout the day improved overall blood pressure just as effectively.
 It also blunted subsequent spikes in pressure, which can indicate worsening blood pressure control.
 Brisk walking is arguably the best adapted evolutionary movement humans can perform.
 If you did nothing else but frequently fast walk, you'd be fitter than most Americans.
 This is low hanging fruit, take a bite.

 Exercisers doing two 15-minute workouts